Berichte 2020

 Im Februar, noch bevor Margret und Joachim Knoche im März für einen Monat zu den Vereinsprojekten nach Namibia reisten, haben die Kinder und Eltern des Kindergartens in Heuberg einiges über Namibia, über das Leben der Kinder, über die Tiere und Lebensgewohnheiten dort, bei zwei Informationsveranstaltungen des Vereinsvorsitzenden kennengelernt.
 Das Interesse an den beiden ländlichen, afrikanischen Kindergärten und der Toy-Library – einem Raum mit pädagogischem Spielsachen - war sehr groß.
 Die Erzieherinnen gaben Joachim Knoche eine tolle, selber zusammengestellte Mappe mit vielen Bildern und Informationen über den Kindergarten Heuberg, eine aufgenommenes Faschingslied und einzelne persönliche Spenden mit. weiterlesen

-Current notes from Namibia 20 June 2020
+Current Notes from Namibia 20 June 2020

 The last "Namibia Notes" from June 6th were already out of date when you read them in the newspaper.
 At that time, only a few new positive cases had appeared in the Walvis Bay area, but the virus has spread quickly along the coast.
 It is now winter in Namibia and it is cool and wet on the coast.
 It seems that these are very good conditions for the spread.
 Today (as of June 20th) there are already 45 cases and the government's desire to have the virus under control seems to be becoming increasingly difficult to achieve.